Affinage

 4. 1995 High

-Evidence Site-directed mutagenesis with in vitro repair synthesis and in vivo complementation
+Evidence Site-specific mutagenesis with in vitro repair synthesis and in vivo complementation

 Open questions at the time